adamdpope/Website/README.md

-# adamdpope.co.uk - Personal Website
+# adamdpope.co.uk - Personal Website (WIP)

-WIP
+Rebuild of website to eventually replace WordPress

 To Do List:
 - Update Homepage with examples from Portfolio / Blog
 - About Page